eandersonEverfi/product-qa-docs/docs/assestment_block2.md

 Selecting radio 2/3 then submitting the form

+after submission of the form -- all form options should be disabled

+the retry button is shown

+feedback message for radio 2/3 produces the 'correct answer' feedback message

-User is taken to page 2/3 - score of submitted option is shown now
+User is taken to page 3/3

-visual check -  User gets feedback from page 2 of 3 selection = correct

 verifying page subtitle

 verifying page x of y counter

-Selecting radio 1/3 then submitting the form
+Selecting radio 3/3 then submitting the form

+after submission of the form -- all form options should be disabled

-On submit the user is shown their final score total
+the retry button is shown

+the continue button is hidden on the last  page

+feedback message for radio 3/3 produces the 'incorrect answer' feedback message

 GIVEN:The user has gotten 2 of 3 questions correct\
 WHEN:The final results container loads\